 - Preheat the oven to 400 degrees.

 - (a) Arrange the beets in a small baking dish and fill with enough water to submerge the beets 1 inch.
 Season with salt, cover the dish with foil, and bake in the oven for 30-40 minutes, until the beets are fork tender.

 - (b) Arrange the beets - no more than 3 at a time - on a 12x9 sheet of foil.
-Season with salt and pepper and drizzle with a tablespoon or so of olive oil.
+Season with salt and pepper.
 Fold the foil over the beets and crimp the edges to form a tightly sealed packet.
-Roast in the oven for 30-40 minutes, until fork tender.
+Roast in the oven for 45 minutes to an hour, until fork tender.